South Korea

 Childlessness rate (TCR)

-The childlessness rate in South Korea reached 55.4% in 2024, showing a slight decline of 1.2 percentage points from 2023.
-Over the past five years, this rate has trended upward, averaging 54.6% between 2020 and 2024.
-When compared to the 2000s average of 37.4%, the current figure is approximately 18.0 percentage points higher.
-Notably, South Korea holds the highest childlessness rate globally, ranking first among 38 countries.
+The childlessness rate (TCR) in South Korea reached 55.4% in 2024, marking a slight decline of 1.2 percentage points from 2023.
+Over the past five years, this rate has demonstrated an upward trend, averaging 54.6% between 2020 and 2024.
+When compared to the 2000s average of 37.4%, the current figure is approximately 18 percentage points higher.
+This recent period from 2022 to 2024 also represents the highest three-year TCR average at 55.5%.
+South Korea currently holds the top position globally for childlessness among 38 countries.

 | Year | TCR | Year | TCR |